reaper7/SDM_Energy_Meter/README.md

 sdm.clearErrCode();
 ```
 Errors list returned by <b>getErrCode</b>: https://github.com/reaper7/SDM_Energy_Meter/blob/master/SDM.h#L103</br>
-<b>Please check out open and close issues, maybe the cause of your error is explained or solved there.</b>
+__Please check out open and close issues, maybe the cause of your error is explained or solved there.__

 You can also check total number of errors using function:
 ```cpp